 It happens to everyone who lives in Seattle at some point—you plan a day outside only to wake up to rain.
-If it’s a light rain, maybe it’s no big whoop, but if the rain is coming down in droves or the weather is especially cold or windy, then a day at the park might be out.
+If it’s a light rain, maybe it’s not a big issue, but if the rain is coming down in droves or the weather is especially cold or windy, then a day at the park might be out.
 Fortunately, there are many things to do in the Emerald City when it’s raining and you just don’t want to be outside.

-Seattle has a number of art museums.
-Seattle Art Museum is the largest, but Henry Art Gallery, Frye Museum and Seattle Asian Art Museum are other excellent choices.
+Meanwhile, Seattle's art museums are also world class.
+The Seattle Art Museum (SAM) is the largest, but Henry Art Gallery, Frye Museum, and the Seattle Asian Art Museum are other excellent choices.

 Or explore Seattle’s historic side at the Museum of History and Industry (MOHAI), the Nordic Heritage Museum in Ballard, or Museum of Flight to the south.